sahanddddd/Distributed-Computing-MachineLearning-Prediction-PySpark/README.md

 ### Installation

 1. Clone this repository to your local machine.
-2. Install the required Python packages: `pip install -r requirements.txt`
+2. Install the required Python packages: including PySpark, Pandas, Matplotlib, Numpy & Seasborn
 3. Set up the Hadoop and PySpark environment following the official documentation.

 ### Running the Project